 HPV is not just a concern about social stigma and genital warts.
-HPV infection is the primary cause for many cancers which can be fatal.
+An HPV infection is a primary cause for many cancers which can be fatal.
 The risk is especially high for women.

 What HPV vaccines are available?

-There are two HPV vaccines that are approved in Canada: Gardasil, and Cervarix.
+Two HPV vaccines are approved in Canada: Gardasil, and Cervarix.
 Gardasil is indicated for women aged 9-26, and Cervarix is indicated for women aged 10-25.
-Both vaccines provide protection from the high risk strains HPV16 and HPV18.
+Both vaccines protect from the high-risk strains HPV16 and HPV18.
 The brand names and the specific vaccinations will vary from country to country.

 Why is vaccination important?